LiLabAtVT/OomyceteRoot/Step01:ReadMapping/READ.md

 GCA_016618375.1 – Phytophthora capsici genome

 Save both files in the designated reference directory before building the combined or species-specific reference.

-🌿 **Step 2: Download Host Genome**
+**🌿 Step 2: Download Host Genome**

-Download the host plant genome from Ensembl Plants.
+Download the Arabidopsis thaliana genome from Ensembl Plants .

 Obtain both of the following files: